12 White Sand Beaches on the Greek Islands

 Only reachable by boat from the port of Lalaria on the northeastern tip of Skiathos island, Lalaria Beach is a dream-like destination with a secluded stretch of white sand and pebble beach.
 Famed for its incredible beauty, Lalaria Beach is a remote paradise much loved for its laid-back atmosphere, scenic cliff face, and crystalline waters.

-Admittedly, there’s not much to do on the beach, but that’s the beauty of it.
+Admittedly, there’s not much to do on the coastline, but that’s the beauty of it.
 Lalaria Beach is the perfect place to escape the daily grind, unwind, relax, and forget about everything back home.
 Having said that, if you don’t want to lie on the beach all day, snorkeling in coral reefs found off the shore is possible.

 Read also: Secluded Greek Islands for Private Getaways